-Review meetings take place with the parents/carers of high priority students for example those with statements, to discuss progress and/or concerns.
+Review meetings take place with the parents/carers of high priority students for example those with an EHCP and a primary ned for Autism to discuss progress and/or concerns.
 Relevant information from these meetings will be distributed to all necessary parties and can also be found on SIMs in the linked documents area or on the SEND page of each student.